 1 3 1/2- to 4-pound chicken, backbone removed, opened flat

-Ingredient info: Bottled piri-piri sauce is available at specialty foods stores.
+Ingredient info: Bottled piri-piri sauce is available at speciality foods stores.
 Choose the heat level that suits you, keeping in mind that the mild version still has a nice kick to it

-Melt butter in small saucepan over medium-high heat.
+For the glaze: Melt butter in a small saucepan over medium-high heat.
 Add cilantro and garlic; cook until garlic begins to brown, about 2 minutes.
 Add piri-piri sauce and lemon juice.
 Reduce heat to medium-low; simmer 2 minutes.
 DO AHEAD: Glaze can be made up to 1 day ahead.
 Cover and chill.
 Rewarm before using.

 Place chicken, skin side up, on work surface.
-Using palm of hand, press on breastbone to flatten chicken.
+Using the palm of the hand, press on breastbone to flatten the chicken.
 Tuck wing tips under.
-Pour half of marinade into 11x7x2-inch glass baking dish.
-Open chicken like book; place skin side down in single layer in dish.
+Pour half of the marinade into 11x7x2-inch glass baking dish.
+Open chicken like a book; place skin side down in single layer in dish.
 Pour remaining marinade over.
 Cover; chill at least 4 hours or overnight, turning chicken occasionally.

-Remove top rack from barbecue.
+Remove top rack from the barbecue.
 Prepare barbecue (medium heat).
-If using 2-burner gas grill, light 1 burner.
-If using 3-burner gas grill, do not light center burner.
-If using charcoal grill, light briquettes in chimney and pour onto 1 side of lower grill rack.
-Place disposable aluminum pan on unlit part of grill.
-Place upper grill rack on barbecue; brush with oil.
+If using a 2-burner gas grill, light 1 burner.
+If using a 3-burner gas grill, do not light centre burner.
+If using a charcoal grill, light briquettes in chimney and pour onto 1 side of lower grill rack.
+Place disposable aluminium pan on unlit part of the grill.
+Place upper grill rack on the barbecue; brush with oil.

 Remove chicken from marinade.
-Arrange skin side up on grill rack above drip pan.
-Cover barbecue; grill until skin is browned and instant-read thermometer inserted into thickest part of thigh registers 165°F, turning often, about 40 minutes.
-Transfer to platter.
+Arrange skin side up on grill rack above the drip pan.
+Cover barbecue; grill until skin is browned and an instant-read thermometer inserted into the thickest part of the thigh registers 165°F, turning often about 40 minutes.
+Transfer to a platter.
 Pour warm glaze over.

 Source: Hans Gissinger